openjournals/joss/docs/review_criteria.md

 .. note:: The decision on scholarly effort is ultimately one made by JOSS editors.
 Reviewers are asked to flag submissions of questionable scope during the review process so that the editor can bring this to the attention of the JOSS editorial team.
 ```

+### Co-publication of science, methods, and software

+Sometimes authors prepare a JOSS publication alongside a contribution describing a science application, details of algorithm development, and/or methods assessment.
+In this circumstance, JOSS considers submissions for which the implementation of the software itself reflects a substantial scientific effort.
+This may be represented by the design of the software, the implementation of the algorithms, creation of tutorials, or any other aspect of the software.
+We ask that authors indicate whether related publications (published, in review, or nearing submission) exist as part of submitting to JOSS.

 ### Documentation

 There should be sufficient documentation for you, the reviewer to understand the core functionality of the software under review.
 A high-level overview of this documentation should be included in a `README` file (or equivalent).
 There should be: